 Most people understand that diet and exercise play a large part in keeping our bodies healthy.
 Besides diet and exercise practicing positive oral hygiene habits and keeping our mouths healthy go a long way in keeping our body healthy.

-Deficient oral hygiene habits and poor oral can health can affect one’s quality of life.
-Infections within the mouth, pain and missing teeth can affect the way a person speaks, eats and talks.
-These oral health issues can negatively impact a person’s quality of life by affecting mental, physical and social well-bring.
+Deficient oral hygiene habits and poor oral can health can affect one's quality of life.
+Infections within the mouth, pain, and missing teeth can affect the way a person speaks, eats, and talks.
+These oral health issues can negatively impact a person's quality of life by affecting mental, physical, and social well-being.

-Oral infection and disease, like any other condition in the body needs to be treated at the first signs to prevent progression and superinfection.
+Oral infection and disease, like any other condition in the body, need to be treated at the first signs to prevent progression and superinfection.
 Infections in the mouth can be acute or chronic.
-Typically acute infections produce marked symptoms such as pain, bleeding, exudate and swelling while chronic infections these symptoms may present they are less likely to do so.
-Chronic infections in the mouth may show symptoms such as mild bleeding, swelling and tenderness which may not be as alarming as an infection that shows up overnight.
+Typically acute infections produce marked symptoms such as pain, bleeding, exudate, and swelling while chronic infections these symptoms may present they are less likely to do so.
+Chronic infections in the mouth may show symptoms such as mild bleeding, swelling, and tenderness which may not be as alarming as an infection that shows up overnight.
 Both are equally as important to treat in a timely manner.
-A chronic infection is a serious problem that should not be ignored.
-Research in the last 10-20 years has proved the association between oral disease and other health conditions such as diabetes, heart disease, stroke and pre-term/low birth weight babies.
-Evidence from research also shows that oral infection and disease can aggravate other health conditions and keeping a healthy mouth is important part of a healthy body.
+Chronic infection is a serious problem that should not be ignored.
+Research in the last 10-20 years has proved the association between oral disease and other health conditions such as diabetes, heart disease, stroke, and pre-term/low birth weight babies.
+Evidence from research also shows that oral infection and disease can aggravate other health conditions and keeping a healthy mouth is an important part of a healthy body.

-Follow these 5 tips to positive oral health!
+Follow these 5 tips for positive oral health!

 1. See your dentist as recommended.
 Seeing your dentist every 6 months does not work for everyone, for some who have a chronic oral disease like periodontitis they may be coming every 3 months.
 Frequency of dental visits is dependent on the health of the oral cavity, follow your dentists' recommendations to keep your mouth healthy!

 3. Eat a healthy varied diet!
-The vitamins and minerals that come from healthy foods may help you fight oral diseases as well as keep you gums, bone and jawbone strong against bacteria.
+The vitamins and minerals that come from healthy foods may help you fight oral diseases as well as keep your gums, bone, and jawbone strong against bacteria.